radekpadrta/blogrp/content/zet/articles/Road to AZ104 v2.md

 At the start, I felt a lot of energy.
 I make at least one test every day, which takes approximately 1-2 hours.

 I tested myself on Cloud Guru, Azure Learning, and I am newly testing myself on Examtopics, which was suggested by my colleague.
-There are actual questions from the exam, but I think the approach to memorizing them feels bad to me.. and there is soo much question, I dont have brain for it:)
+There are actual questions from the exam, but I think the approach to memorizing them... there is soo much question, I dont have brain for it:)

 Need to say I got a more than 70% only a few times...